 The Authentication Information message contains the Manufacturer CA or CableLabs Mfg CA certificate, issued by the DOCSIS Root CA. The Auth Info message is a message sent by the CM to the CMTS.
 The CMTS MUST first use the out-of-band configuration information to obtain the Manufacturer CA or CableLabs Mfg CA certificate (see Section 13.3.2).
-If the CMTS does not learn the Manufacturer CA or CableLabs Mfg CA certificate from the out-of-band configuration information then the CMTS MUST use the Manufacturer CA or CableLabs Mfg CA certificate from the out-of-band configuration information then the CMTS MUST use the Manufacturer CA or CableLabs Mfg CA certificate from the out-of-band configuration information then the CMTS MUST use the Manufacturer CA or CableLabs Mfg CA certificate from the Auth Info message sent by the CM.
+If the CMTS does not learn the Manufacturer CA or CableLabs Mfg CA certificate from the out-of-band configuration information then the CMTS MUST use the Manufacturer CA or CableLabs Mfg CA certificate from the Auth Info message sent by the CM.